 - Asking, “Where are you really from?” after someone has told you where they’re from

-What to do instead: Nothing
+What to do instead: Take them at their word.

 - Assuming you know a person’s language or their racial identity based on their appearance

 What to do instead: Ask, “Do you speak any other languages?” or say nothing

 - Assuming gender expression, mis-gendering (even if unintentional) or stating, “You don’t look trans.”

 What to do instead: Ask for the person’s preferred pronouns and honour them at all times.